luiz-couto/open-api-workflows-tests/README.md

-## Open API Workflows test
+## Open API Workflows Test

-A repository to test github workflows
+Just a test repository to generate a Open API client and publish it to NPM using github workflows